Amos47/2400/Chapter3/Ch03_Basics.md

 | Where scope creep or feature creep need to be carefully managed | Excellent | Poor |

 ##### Feature Creep and Scope Creep
-Any time clients/users ask developers to increase the amount of work a system will do, or to include features that were not specified in the original system requirements, * creep* is at work.
+Any time clients/users ask developers to increase the amount of work a system will do, or to include features that were not specified in the original system requirements, *creep* is at work.
 Project managers and developers must be continuously on the lookout for such creeps, as they are everywhere.
 Each tiny little addition, without a commensurate increase of time allotted, resources allocated or quality expected, leads the project one tiny step closer to failure.

 In the broadest sense, an example of scope creep might be if users were to ask the developers of Microsoft Excel (a spreadsheet) to also provide the capability to produce manuscripts (a word processing function).
 The scope of work is therefore much broader than what a spreadsheet is normally expected to do.
 Feature creep, on the other hand, could be illustrated by users asking Microsoft to include a feature in Excel whereby every time a user entered a valid email address in a cell, that email address is added to the user’s contact list.
 Nice feature.
 Not in the original specs.
 Nothing to do with a spreadsheet’s core functionality.

 ### Agile
 The SDLC and, to a certain extent prototyping, represent the so-called *heavyweight*, waterfall-oriented methods, which critics have called ponderous (cumbersome), sclerotic (rigid) and over-managed (too many rules to follow).
 Such shortfalls led to the development of lightweight agile software development methods in the mid-1990s.

-Early implementations of agile methods include Unified Process in 1994 (specifically implemented as the Rational Unified Process or RUP following IBM’s purchase of Rational Software in 2003), Scrum in 1995, Extreme Programming (EP) in 1996, and others.
+Early implementations of agile methods include *Unified Process* in 1994 (specifically implemented as the Rational Unified Process or RUP following IBM’s purchase of Rational Software in 2003), *Scrum* in 1995, *Extreme Programming* (EP) in 1996, and others.

-These methods are now collectively referred to as Agile Development following the publication of the [Agile Manifesto](http://en.wikipedia.org/wiki/Agile_software_development#The_Agile_Manifesto) in 2001.
+These methods are now collectively referred to as *Agile Development* following the publication of the [Agile Manifesto](http://en.wikipedia.org/wiki/Agile_software_development#The_Agile_Manifesto) in 2001.

-**Figure NA.
+**Figure NAPT.
 The generalised Agile process**

 ![SDLC Phases](https://raw.githubusercontent.com/robertriordan/2400/master/Images/agile.png)

-Note from Figure NA the emphasis on delivering working software at the end of each rapid iteration (it should take no longer than a month – and often much, much less time -- to traverse from top to bottom of one iteration in agile), then moving back to the beginning after evaluation by users.
+Note from Figure NAPT the emphasis on delivering working software at the end of each rapid iteration (it should take no longer than a month – and often much, much less time - to traverse from top to bottom of one iteration in agile), then moving back to the beginning after evaluation by users.
 This is much closer to prototyping and clearly differentiates from the SDLC where stages are begun and finished and never revisited unless a catastrophic error causes a complete reset.
 This is the main contrast between the two camps.
 The SDLC is *predictive* – all is known beforehand and the process doesn’t vary.
 Agile methods are more *adaptive and flexible*.
+While these features sound attractive, they come with a price (as does everything).
+The price is a lack of structure and often a lack of a good audit trail.
+Not always, but it's much more likely for an Agile project to go off the rails than for an SDLC or protyping project to do the same.

 Let's take a moment with the RUP flavour of Agile and dig into what a project using this development method would look like.